Corporate website of Orient Corporation

 Orient Corporation is listed on the Tokyo Stock Exchange Prime Market and has elected to have an Audit and Supervisory Committee.

-As of the end of July 2024, we have implemented all the principles stated in the Corporate Governance Code.
+As of June 30, 2025, we have implemented all the principles stated in the Corporate Governance Code.

 We place emphasis on the Board of Directors' role in formulating strategies and providing oversight, while delegating the authority for business execution to the President and Director as much as possible.